What is SCADA? Supervisory Control & SCADA System Guide for Plant Managers

 Distributed control system (DCS/SCADA) installation by Ashmit Engineering Ltd

 SCADA stands for Supervisory Control and Data Acquisition.
-It is software that lets operators monitor and control an industrial process from a central location.
+A SCADA system is software and hardware that lets operators monitor and control an industrial process from a central location — collecting real-time data from field sensors and sending commands back to plant equipment.

-If you manage a factory, water treatment plant, or power substation, SCADA is the dashboard that turns thousands of sensor readings into something a human operator can understand and act on.
+If you manage a factory, water treatment plant, or power substation, a SCADA system is the dashboard that turns thousands of sensor readings into something a human operator can understand and act on.

 The Four Core Components of a SCADA System